FemboyKZ/docs/docs/wiki/cscl/commands/kz-help.md

 ::: tip
 Usage of commands:

 In chat with `!` or `/` in front of the command.
-Example: "!cpmenu"
+Example: "!menu"

 In console with the `sm_` prefix.
-Example: "sm_cpmenu"
+Example: "sm_menu"

 You can bind keys to all the commands.
-Example: "bind key sm_cpmenu"
+Example: "bind key sm_menu"
 :::

 ## Checkpoint System